fifteenfortyfive/website/mcsn_cli/README.md

 You'll also need to reload supervisord to read this new configuration. `mcsn bootstrap` will automatically take care of this when it runs.

+[This commit](https://github.com/fifteenfortyfive/website/commit/0750ed31c3ddffc7b66778b31b22c14cd51bdecf) can act as a good example of everything that needs to be updated when adding new services.

 # Using `supervisorctl`

 In development mode, every service is run in a way that automatically builds and reloads files as they change.
 To start local development, Boot the supervisor by running `supervisord` with the dev configuration: